Mastoiditis: Signs and symptoms

 Some common symptoms and signs of mastoiditis include pain, tenderness, and swelling in the mastoid region.
 There may be ear pain (otalgia), and the ear or mastoid region may be red (erythematous).
 Fever or headaches may also be present.
 Infants usually show nonspecific symptoms, including anorexia, diarrhea, or irritability.
-Drainage from the ear occurs in more serious cases often manifests as brown discharge on the pillowcase upon waking.
+Drainage from the ear occurs in more serious cases, often manifesting as brown discharge on the pillowcase upon waking.